intermezzio/weffe/README.md

 # Webcam Video Effects

-This series of scripts can stream a video or add photo effects to your webcam.
-This then sends that edited video stream to a new webcam, specifically `/dev/video2`.
-After the script runs, you can select the extra webcam as your video source on a zoom call, webex call, or any video call.
+A fast, lightweight webcam video enhancer.
+Add effects like a blurred background, overlayed images, and text to your webcam feed.
+This uses ffmpeg and v4l2loopback to output to a virtual webcam, which supports all video calls, including Zoom, WebEx, and Google Meet.

 Before | After
 :-----:|:------:
 ![Before](demo/no_effect.png) | ![After](demo/example_1.png)

-## Requirements
+## Installation

 This shell script uses ffmpeg and v4l2loopback-dkms for video manipulation, which is available on Windows, MacOS, and Linux.
 However, the script to stream to a webcam only works on Linux.